Space Channel 5: Voice cast

 Sega chose not to promote the game's voice cast.
-Most of the voice roles were taken by members of the game's staff.
+Most of the voice roles were performed by members of the game's staff.
 This was due to the team wanting full control of how characters were portrayed, and the need to do quick re-recording sessions.
-Ulala's voice actress was similarly pulled from Sega staff.
-According to Mizuguchi, the recording process was so strenuous and his demands so exacting that the actress was brought to tears.
+Ulala's Japanese voice actress was similarly pulled from Sega staff.
+According to Mizuguchi, the recording process was so strenuous, and his demands so exacting that the actress was brought to tears.
 Journalist James Mielke attributed Ulala's voice to Mineko Okamura.
 Okamura later confirmed her role, saying her demo voice was kept in the final game after positive feedback from the press.
 Professionals Show Hayami and Kae Iida were hired for the roles of rival reporters Jaguar and Pudding respectively, with Iida originally being planned for the role of Ulala.
 Ulala was voiced in English by Apollo Smile, then a notable television personality.

 A notable cameo was Michael Jackson himself, featuring in the game as the character "Space Michael".
 A long-term collaborator with and fan of Sega, Jackson was shown a near-finished version of the game by Sega staff member Shuji Utsumi.
 Jackson loved the game and wanted to be featured in it.
-Mizuguchi initially wanted to refuse the request as the game was only a month away from completion, but the team wanted to include Jackson so they substituted a Morolian-controlled NPC character for a model based on Jackson and added moves based on the singer's famous dance moves.
+Mizuguchi initially wanted to refuse the request, as the game was only a month away from completion, but the team wanted to include Jackson, so they substituted a Morolian-controlled NPC character for a model based on Jackson and added moves based on the singer's famous dance moves.
 Initially thinking Jackson would dislike it, Mizuguchi was surprised when Jackson approved, realising the pressures the team were under, and provided voice lines for the character.